Already Gone (Kelly Clarkson song): Writing and composition

 "Already Gone" was co-written by Clarkson and OneRepublic lead singer Ryan Tedder.
 Tedder describes it as "an emotional, heartbreaking breakup song."
-Tedder and Clarkson wrote six songs together for inclusion on Clarkson's fourth studio album All I Ever Wanted, and "Already Gone" is one of three of those that appear on the track list.
+Tedder and Clarkson wrote six songs together for inclusion on Clarkson's fourth studio album All I Ever Wanted, and "Already Gone" is one of three that appear on the track list.

 "Already Gone" is a pop ballad.
 The music is described by Sarah Liss of CBC News as having "a pounding heartbeat, twinkly piano and swooping strings", and by James Montgomery of MTV as having "somber piano, crashing drums and hand-claps".
 Eric R. Danton from The Hartford Courant explains that the piano and string arrangements "roll mournfully" over the percussion.
 The sheet music indicates that the song is set in common time and has a moderately slow tempo with a metronome of 74 beats per minute.
 It is written in the key of A major arranged in the chord progression of A–Esus4–E–F♯m–D–A–Esus4-E–F♯m–D–Bm–D in the verses, and A–Esus4–E–F♯m–E–D–E in the chorus.
 The vocal range spans from B_{3} to E_{5}.

 The song's narrative is in first person, and depicts Clarkson telling her lover that although he has done nothing wrong in their relationship, it was never meant to be and is destined for failure.
 She tells her partner that he "couldn't have loved [her] better", but to avoid hurting him in the future, he should move on, as she "is already gone".
 Clarkson sings with what Danton describes as "layered vocals".